 An Interior Designer is not only an advisor to the client, but also to the contractor and tradesmen in their procurement of product layouts, plans and installation of materials chosen for the design scheme.
 A designer must therefore possess knowledge of a multitude of skills.
 These skills include a strong grasp of mathematics and numbers for measuring, calculating dimensions, budgeting and financial control.
 This is regarded by SBID as ‘basic knowledge’ and is a requirement of SBID Accreditation.

-A professional designer’s minimum task is to define the space and produce plans demonstrating proposed layouts for clients to review before agreeing to the design.
+A professional designer’s minimum task is to define the space and safety performance of the interior, as well as producing plans to demonstrate proposed layouts for clients to review before agreeing to the design.
 This is the scheme.
 The designer should also include schedules of the materials required to procure the design scheme.
 When the scheme is approved by the client, the designer will commence specification schedules.

 This multi-faceted profession is not simply a flair as many assume, but requires practical training and years of experience.
-Being the first organisation in the UK to recognise education by degree as a condition of membership, SBID continue to promote the skills that a designer must possess and provide the tools to assist those who need assistance to strengthen their skillset.
+Being the first professional interior design organisation in the UK to recognise education by degree as a condition of membership, SBID promoted the skills that a designer must possess and provided the tools to assist those who needed assistance to strengthen their skillset.
+To find out more about current membership requirements, click here.

 An architect designs the look, shape and function of a building so as to be safe and legally compliant.
 In the UK, the title of ‘architect’ is protected.
 Only those registered with the Architects Registration Board (ARB) who have also gained a BA degree from a recognised educational institution may describe themselves as an architect.
 The skills include the design of a building structure: how it looks on the outside and how the space is divided within.
 Qualified architects can provides some interior design services and some may also offer interior decoration services.